 Nowadays, of all design apps for Windows, InDesign remains the industry standard for print publishing.
 And it's evolved over the years to include some pretty nifty digital publishing features too.

-Launched in 2019, Affinity Publisher is a low-priced alternative to InDesign, and the sister app to Affinity Designer and Affinity Photo (and a heads-up, there's a 50 per cent off sale at time of writing).
+Launched in 2019, Affinity Publisher (opens in new tab) is a low-priced alternative to InDesign, and the sister app to Affinity Designer and Affinity Photo.
+We loved it in our testing, finding it simple to master, intuitive and easy to integrate with other Affinity apps.

 One of the cheapest design apps for Windows around, Publisher enables you to work with dynamic photo frames, tables, baseline grids and linked resources, all backed up with end-to-end CMYK, and headline features include advanced typography options, linked text frames, master pages, and facing page spreads.

 The focus is very much on print publishing, and it isn’t a particularly useful for digital design, not yet anyway.
 Nor is it as powerful or feature-rich as InDesign.
-But it’s nicely integrated with the other two Affinity apps, it’s cheap, and it’s nicely intuitive and responsive in use.
+For more in-depth opinion, check out our Affinity Publisher review.(opens in new tab)

 There's a free version of Adobe XD, which give you access to a limited number of fonts and 2GB of cloud storage.
 With a subscription to the full version, meanwhile, you'll get access to the Adobe Fonts Portfolio, 100GB of cloud storage, plus unlimited editors, shared documents and shared links.

-XD was a powerful tool on launch – we especially liked that you can import content from other Adobe apps – and Adobe has continued to add newer and better features on a regular basis.
-Since April, for example, you've been able to use voice commands, keyboard input, and gamepad input to trigger between states of components in your prototypes.
+Our testing found XD was a powerful tool on launch – we especially liked that you can import content from other Adobe apps – and Adobe has continued to add newer and better features on a regular basis.
+For example, you've been able to use voice commands, keyboard input, and gamepad input to trigger between states of components in your prototypes.

 And that's good news for PC users looking for design apps for Windows, because not only has rival UI app Sketch not developed a Windows version, it's ruled out doing so (opens in new tab).
 Find out more on our Adobe XD review.(opens in new tab)

 Like Photoshop, but don’t need all the features and want to save some money?
-Photoshop Elements is a raster graphics editor for entry-level photographers, image editors and hobbyists that contains most of the features of the professional version, but with fewer and simpler options.
+Photoshop Elements (opens in new tab) is a raster graphics editor for entry-level photographers, image editors and hobbyists that, we found, contains most of the features of the professional version, but with fewer and simpler options.

 The main downside of Inkscape, and the reason you might prefer to pay for a more sophisticated tool instead, is the speed of its operation, which is relatively slow and clunky.
 As always, though, that depends on the equipment you have.
 If you’re using a super-speedy machine, you might find it’s not a problem, and the fact it’s free means it’s certainly worth giving it a go.